Travis Homer has a little Beast Mode in him, and has Pete Carroll touting the Seahawks’ ‘one-two punch’

-With the Seahawks reduced to one healthy running back against the Arizona Cardinals two weeks ago, Pete Carroll was alarmed to see Travis Homer smash viciously into a defender on his very first carry.
+RENTON – With the Seahawks reduced to one healthy running back against the Arizona Cardinals two weeks ago, Pete Carroll was alarmed to see Travis Homer smash viciously into a defender on his very first carry.

-“Homer, no!’’
-Carroll called out – and when the rookie got to the sidelines after the series, the coach had a gentle talk with him.
+“Homer, no!”
+Carroll called out – and when the rookie running back got to the sideline after the series, the coach had a gentle talk with him.

-“I told him, ‘Look, you have to pick your spots because we don’t have any depth,’ ” Carroll said.
+“I told him, ‘Look, you have to pick your spots, because we don’t have any depth,’ ” Carroll said.

 The Seahawks have a little more depth as they head into their playoff opener Sunday in Philadelphia, having augmented the position by signing Marshawn Lynch, to considerable fanfare.
-But it was the performance of that reckless rookie last week against the 49ers, coupled with an expected upturn by the rusty Lynch, that has Carroll far more optimistic about the Seahawks running game.
+But it was the performance of that reckless rookie last week against the 49ers, coupled with an expected upturn by the rusty Lynch, that has Carroll far more optimistic about the Seahawks’ running game.

 It had seemed dire when both Chris Carson and C.J.
 Prosise went down for the season against Arizona, following an earlier injury to emerging standout Rashaad Penny.